-A qualified teacher (PGCE, QTS), specialist dyslexia teacher/assessor (ATS, AMBDA, APC), and professional tutor with over ten years of teaching and tutoring experience, with a masters degree in Specific Learning Difficulties (Dyslexia) from UCL.
-Experienced in working one-to-one with young people with special educational needs, including anxiety, ASD, ADD/ADD, OCD, dyscalculia, dyslexia, PDA, and SEMH.
-Passionate about helping young people build self-confidence and find personalised ways to learn.
+A qualified teacher (PGCE, QTS), specialist dyslexia teacher/assessor (ATS, AMBDA, APC), and professional tutor with over fifteen years of teaching and tutoring experience, with a masters degree in Specific Learning Difficulties (Dyslexia) from UCL.
+Experienced in working one-to-one with young people with complex special educational needs.
+Passionate about helping young people build self-confidence and finding personalised ways to achieve their goals.

 Loading...